 The practice had systems and processes to provide safe care and treatment.
+We found the practice's risk assessments for hazardous substances and fire procedures required reviewing and /or implementing.

 They used learning from incidents and complaints to help them improve.
+The practice was not aware of recent national safety alerts.